E-M-Consulting/images/README.md

 ## File Formats

-- **PNG**: Used for logos with transparency support
+- **PNG**: Used for logos, wordmarks, and email assets with transparency support
-- **JPG**: Used for wordmarks (compressed format)
 - **ICO**: Used for favicon (browser icon format)

 ## Best Practices

 1. **Always include `?raw=true`**: This parameter is required to serve the image directly rather than the GitHub file view page
-2. **Choose the right format**: Use PNG for logos that need transparency, JPG for photographic content
+2. **Choose the right format**: Use PNG for logos and graphics that need transparency
 3. **Consider theme compatibility**: Use appropriate color variants (dark/light) based on your application's theme
+4. **Email assets**: Use the email-specific images for consistent branding in email templates
-4. **Optimize loading**: Consider image dimensions and file sizes for your use case
+5. **Optimize loading**: Consider image dimensions and file sizes for your use case
-5. **Cache considerations**: GitHub's raw URLs are suitable for CDN usage but consider implementing proper caching strategies for production applications
+6. **Cache considerations**: GitHub's raw URLs are suitable for CDN usage but consider implementing proper caching strategies for production applications

 ## Contributing